shuzhenggao/HINT/README.md

 # HINT

-The repo of our ICSE 2024 submission "Learning in the Wild: Effectively Leveraging the Unlabeled Data for Pre-trained Code Models".
+The repo of our ICSE 2024 submission "Learning in the Wild: Towards Leveraging Unlabeled Data for Effectively Tuning Pre-trained Code Models".

 ## Dependency
 * Python 3.9